janscience/adaptationprimer/lifac/README.md

 # Leaky integrate-and-fire with adaptation current

-Run
+Change into the `lifac/` directory and run
 ``` sh
 python3 lifac.py
 ```
 for a demo.

-In the following key concepts of the model and the respective code are briefly described.
+In the following, key concepts of the model and the respective code are briefly described.
 See the `lifac.py` script for the full functions.